Zackguler/MazeRunner/README.md

 # MazeRunner

- Parts

--Turrets
--Coin System
--Healthbar Creation
--Bullets
--End Screen
--Coin Counter
--Character Controller
--Camera Controller
--Healthbar Script
--Obstacles
--Health item
--Level Manager
--Main Menu

 Story
 The player who tries to escape from the enemies enters a maze and disappears.
 A difficult journey awaits player in the labyrinth he/she enters.
 The only way out is to complete the level by overcoming the obstacles in the labyrinth and collecting the coins that are their task.
 When it reaches the destination, everything returns to normal and succeeds.

+Parts

+Turrets
+Coin System
+Healthbar Creation
+Bullets
+End Screen
+Coin Counter
+Character Controller
+Camera Controller
+Healthbar Script
+Obstacles
+Health item
+Level Manager
+Main Menu

 Manual Options

 The player can control the character with W, A, S and D keys.